Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 ## trackNotification API

-### Tracking for push message receive and clickthrough
+### Tracking push notifications

-Adobe Campaign Classic has two additional API used for tracking push messages received and push messages clicked.
+Adobe Campaign Classic has two additional APIs used for tracking push message receive and opening.

-### trackNotificationReceive

-The trackNotificationReceive API should be called after a push message has been received in the app.
-On iOS it takes a dictionary as a parameter, and the dictionary should contain the message ID and delivery ID retrieved from the received push message.
-On Android, the API takes a map containing the same message ID and delivery ID received from the push message.

 {% tabs %}

 {% tab title="Android" %}

+### trackNotificationReceive

+The trackNotificationReceive API sends notification tracking information to the configured Adobe Campaign Classic server.
+This API may be used to send tracking information when a notification is received on the device.
+If `trackInfo` is null or does not contain the necessary tracking identifiers, messageId `_mId` and deliveryId `_dId` no track request is sent.

 #### Java